Students who take classes with Home School Partners should…

 IMPORTANT NOTE TO STUDENTS: LATE PAPERS WILL NOT BE ACCEPTED.

-This includes, but is not limited to, illness, travel, or work-related issues.
 I strongly urge you to have your work finished DAYS BEFORE THE DEADLINE to avoid any possibility of last-minute difficulties in emailing it.

 If you need to write several drafts over the first few days instead of over four days (which is how it’s often laid out on your assignment sheet), then make sure to do it!
 College professors almost NEVER accept late papers for any reason, other than a death in the immediate family, and this is good practice for you to prepare for this!